Racing de Veracruz B

-Fútbol Club Racing is a Mexican professional football team based in Boca del Río, Veracruz that plays in the Liga Premier de México – Serie B. It is the farm team of Racing de Veracruz, a club that plays in the Liga Premier – Serie A.
+Racing de Veracruz B, formerly named Fútbol Club Racing, is a Mexican professional football team based in San Juan Bautista Tuxtepec, Oaxaca that plays in the Premier B, the bottom branch of the Liga Premier de México, the third tier of Mexican football.
+It is the farm team of Racing de Veracruz, a club that plays in the Primera Premier.

 History

 In May 2025, Racing de Veracruz launched a new sports strategy focused on developing youth squads that would provide players for the first team.
-Therefore, on June 16, 2025, the launch of F.C.
+Therefore, on 16 June 2025, the launch of F.C.
 Racing, the club's first subsidiary team, was announced.

-On June 27, the team's acceptance as a new member of the Liga Premier was announced, being placed in the Serie B, the league's division dedicated to teams focused on player development.
+On 27 June, the team's acceptance as a new member of the Liga Premier was announced, being placed in the Serie B, the league's division dedicated to teams focused on player development.

-On November 12, 2025, F.C.
+On 12 November 2025, F.C.
 Racing won its first official title after winning the annual edition of the U–19 Copa Promesas MX, a tournament that combines teams from the Liga Premier de México with the U-19 squads of Liga MX clubs.

+On 10 March 2026, Racing won the 2026 Copa Conecta, the cup tournament held between the Liga Premier and Liga TDP teams.

+On July 2026 the team was renamed Racing de Veracruz B so that the players from this team can be integrated into the Racing de Veracruz structure and participate in matches for the club's first team.
+Furthermore, this change allows Racing B to field players registered with the first team.

+On 14 August 2026, the team announced its relocation to the city of San Juan Bautista Tuxtepec, Oaxaca, located approximately 150 kilometers from Veracruz, following the relocation of all the club's teams after they were left without a suitable stadium in Veracruz.